jtortorelli/cineaste-lume/src/people/dan-ikuma.md

     year: 1961
 ---

-Dan's grandfather, Dan Takuma, was assassinated in the League of Blood incident in 1932.
-The incident and its aftermath inspired Dan to become a composer.
+Dan Ikuma was born into a distinguished family; his grandfather was Baron Dan Takuma, who was assassinated in the League of Blood incident in 1932.
+This tragedy, and its aftermath, inspired Dan to pursue music.
+His father was businessman Dan Inô.

-Son of businessman Dan Inô, president of Prince Motor Company, which later became Nissan.

-Trained at Tokyo School of Music and contracted with NHK and later Toho.

-Often collaborated with composers Akutagawa Yasushi and Mayuzumi Toshirô on concerts to debut their works.

-Composed the overture for the 1964 Summer Olympics, held in Tokyo.

-Suffered from congenital color blindness.
+He trained at the Tokyo School of Music and graduated in 1946.
+Dan became a prolific composer, creating over 200 film scores, including the music for the *Samurai* trilogy (1954-1956) and *The Last War* (1961).

+Beyond film, Dan was a celebrated classical composer.
+His 1952 opera *Yuzuru* (*Twilight Crane*) is considered a masterpiece of modern Japanese opera.
+He also composed the "Olympic Games Overture" for the 1964 Summer Olympics in Tokyo.

-In addition to music, he was an accomplished essayist, and received the Yomiuri Prize for Literature in 1968.
+Dan often collaborated with fellow composers Akutagawa Yasushi and Mayuzumi Toshirô.
+In addition to his musical achievements, he was an accomplished essayist, receiving the Yomiuri Prize for Literature in 1968.

-Asteroid 17509, discovered in 1992, was named "Ikumadan" in his honor.
+Asteroid 17509 was named "Ikumadan" in his honor.